SO(4,1) Yang-Mills theory of quantum gravity: Introduction

-The difference between the EIH equations and the full equations of GR has invited a large number of alternative theories of gravity such as are discussed in \cite{Will:1993}, but virtually all are metric theories and retain the curved spacetime picture with the associated problems mentioned above.
+The difference between the EIH equations and the full equations of GR has invited a large number of alternative theories of gravity such as are discussed in \cite{Will:1993}, but virtually all are metric theories and retain the diffeomorphic spacetime picture with the associated problems mentioned above.
 Non-metric theories, by contrast, offer the hope of eliminating gravity's problems with quantization at the cost of also eliminating the elegant curved spacetime approach.
 It has been suggested that the Standard Model approach, where forces have Yang-Mills actions, may be more suitable for a quantum theory of gravity because of its success at explaining the other forces.
 The tetrad or veirbein formulation of the Einstein-Hilbert action, for example, has a structure similar to the Yang-Mills \cite{Zee:2003}.
-Conformal gravity has a Yang-Mills structure as well but tends to diverge strongly from Newtonian gravity over large length scales \cite{Riegert:1986}.
 None of these theories have achieved significant success in making predictions that general relativity is not capable of making nor in resolving, entirely, the problems with the quantum theory.
 Thus, there has been, as yet, no motivation for replacing general relativity with any of these nor of accepting any as quantum gravity's true representation.
+Ideally, such a theory would: (1) agree with all of GR's measured predictions to experimental accuarcy, (2) be a renormalizable quantum theory, and (3) explain some of the mysteries that GR fails to explain such as dark energy.

-In this paper, I present a Yang-Mills theory of gravity with a SO(4,1) or de Sitter group without a background metric.
-Because a non-Abelian SO(4,1) theory has local Lorentz symmetry, the theory complies with the Einstein Equivalence Principle (EEP) and the Strong Equivalence Principle (SEP) (which even most alternate metric theories do not satisfy).
-All physical theories are Poincar\'e symmetric, but, given that the Poincar\'e group is not semi-simple, the de Sitter group is a natural choice of a semi-simple extension.
-This paper represents the first time that a Yang-Mills theory based on this group has been shown to agree with precise gravitational observations.
+In this paper, I present a Yang-Mills theory of gravity with a SO(4,1) or de Sitter group that does all of these.
+This paper represents the first time that a Yang-Mills theory based on this group has been shown to agree with all precise observations of gravitational phenomena.
+Because a non-Abelian SO(4,1) theory has local Lorentz symmetry separate from coordinate diffeomorphism, the theory complies with the Einstein Equivalence Principle (EEP) and the Strong Equivalence Principle (SEP) (which even most alternate metric theories do not satisfy \cite{Will:1993}).
+All physical theories are Poincar\'e symmetric, but, given that the Poincar\'e group is not semi-simple, the de Sitter group is a natural choice for a semi-simple extension.
+The theory uses the Minkowski metric for its coordinate system because the de Sitter group representation is dependent on a coordinate system.
+This coordinate system, however, is not an active coordinate system as in general relativity.